terra-money/terrain/README.md

 We'll be using Terrain, a Terra development suite to ease the scaffolding, deployment, and migration of our contracts.

-This tutorial builds on top of the Terrain quick start guide: https://docs.terra.money/Tutorials/Quick-start/Initial-setup.html
+[This tutorial](https://docs.terra.money/docs/develop/dapp/quick-start/contract-migration.html) builds on top of the Terrain Quick Start Guide.

 ## Adding MigrateMsg to contract